u10int/URBSegmentedControl/README.md

 @property (nonatomic, strong) UIColor *segmentBackgroundColor;		// default [UIColor redColor]
 @property (nonatomic, strong) UIColor *imageColor;					// default [UIColor grayColor]
 @property (nonatomic, strong) UIColor *selectedImageColor;			// default [UIColor whiteColor]
+@property (nonatomic, assign) BOOL showsGradient;					// determines if the segment background should have a gradient applied, default YES
 ```

 By default, your images will be tinted with the colors you define using the `imageColor` and `selectedImageColor` properties.
 If you would rather keep your images in their original format, just set these color properties to `nil`: